-- Commercial vehicle insurance: Covers commercial vehicles and drivers for collision, liability, property damage, personal injury and "comprehensive" (now known as "other than collision").
+- Commercial vehicle insurance: Covers commercial vehicles and drivers for collision, liability, property damage, personal injury and comprehensive coverage (also known as "other than collision").

-- Workers compensation: Covers your employees if they become ill or injured while working on the job.
+- Workers' compensation: Covers your employees if they get ill or are injured while working on the job.

 - Key person insurance: Covers loss of income that may result from the head of the business or other key personnel becoming incapacitated or passing away (also known as key man insurance).

 - Cybercrime insurance: Provides protection for risks due to Internet use and online communications.

 - Records retention policies: Covers loss of important data and financial records.